We set off at first light, after a breakfast of bacon and eggs, across the main road and through the woods

 on the roundabout entering the town, an enormous, colourful Santiago de Compostela sign.

-From there we walked trough modern suburbs towards the old town, finally glimpsing the cathedral tower again.
+From there we walked through modern suburbs towards the old town, finally glimpsing the cathedral tower again.